-Lens coatings: UV, anti-reflective and scratch-resistant coatings
+Lens coatings for glasses: UV, anti-reflective and scratch-resistant coatings

 Lens coatings can enhance the durability, performance and appearance of your eyeglass lenses.
 This is true whether you wear single vision, bifocal or progressive lenses.

 If you are thinking about purchasing new eyeglasses, here are lens coatings and treatments you should consider.